 NHS doctors say that this treatment will be required for years to come and they want to keep referring patients to us.

-Mildmay is a charity providing NHS services and not an NHS Trust, when it runs out of money, it will simply have to close.
+Mildmay is a charity providing NHS services and not an NHS Trust, when we run out of money, we will simply have to close Mildmay Hospital.

-Mildmay is a charity rather than an NHS or private hospital.
+Mildmay is a charity, not an NHS or private hospital.
 It is classified as providing specialist services to the NHS.
 We are the only UK hospital which provides specialist care for people suffering from HIV-related illnesses and we maintain a pool of expertise and knowledge that is unsurpassed in Europe.

-There is also a continuing need for the HIV population as they grow older, both because of the damage the virus has done to their bodies over time or, in some cases, the harmful effect of some of the early HIV medications.
+There is also a continuing need for the HIV population as they grow older, both because of the damage the virus has done to their bodies over time (see Ada's story) or, in some cases, the harmful effect of some of the early HIV medications.

 NHS Clinical Commissioning Groups (CCGs) are currently the source of funding for Mildmay's patients, but they themselves are cash-strapped and we have been unable to agree on a funding arrangement for Mildmay, leading to a reduction in referrals by specialist HIV clinicians.
 People are instead referred to alternative community services and this is resulting in increased pressures elsewhere in the system or bed-blocking, which is ultimately more costly.

-It is fair to say that it has been difficult for CCGs too, having to deal with Austerity for ten years.
+It is fair to say that it has been difficult for CCGs too, having to deal with Austerity for over 10 years.

-We have been in dialogue for nearly two years, but it became a reality in October last year as we saw our patient numbers and our finances dwindle past the point of sustainability.
+We have been in dialogue for nearly three years, but it became a reality in October 2019 as we saw our patient numbers and our finances dwindle past the point of sustainability.